mdozmorov/HiC_tools/README.md

 - TADKit - 3D Genome Browser.
 Main web site, http://sgt.cnag.cat/3dg/tadkit/, and GitHub, https://github.com/3DGenomes/TADkit

 - `HiC-3DViewer` - HiC-3DViewer is an interactive web-based tool designed to provide an intuitive environment for investigators to facilitate the 3D exploratory analysis of Hi-C data.
 It based on Flask, it can be run directly or as a docker container.
+Bitbucket: https://bitbucket.org/nadhir/hic3dviewer/src/master/.
     - Mohamed Nadhir, Djekidel, Wang, Mengjie, Michael Q. Zhang, Juntao Gao.
 “HiC-3DViewer: a new tool to visualize Hi-C data in 3D space.”
 Quantitative Biology (2017) 5: 183. https://doi.org/10.1007/s40484-017-0091-8.

 ## De novo genome scaffolding